waimea-jestevenson/level-2-programing--assessment/docs/test-plan.md

 ### Expected test result

-when the coin is taken off the bored the game should restart .
+when the gold coin is taken off the bored the game should end.

 ---

-### Boundaries
+## Boundaries

 Testing that the coins can be put into the first and last places on the bored.